 — Jane Austen

 When I read this book for the first time I was nearly eleven, but reading it again as an adult I started wondering how it was possible for a woman of the nineteenth century to have written such a book.
-She does not only seem to criticize in some way the social rules but also to make fun of them.
-I can tell: That woman not only had advanced ideas for her time, she also had a very ironic sense of humor!
+She does not only seem to criticize the social rules but also makes fun of them.
+I can tell: That woman not only had advanced ideas for her time, but she also had a very ironic sense of humor!
 I do not think she could have created a character like Lizzy Bennet if it was not the case.
-In the third chapter of the book Lizzy is described as a person with “a lively, playful disposition, which delighted in anything ridiculous”, and this is how I imagine that the author herself was like.
+In the third chapter of the book Lizzy is described as a person with “a lively, playful disposition, which delighted in anything ridiculous," and this is how I imagine what the author herself was like.

 © 2018 Literarycreature